Here it is:

 And that reminds me of why it’s important to package what you offer in an attractive manner.
 If you’re running a business, packaging is essential even if it’s for a service.
 But you could just be talking about your self – why else do you pay attention to how you dress when you want to make an impression?

-I try to do the same for all my products or services, and for myself of course.
-Actually we all do it all the time – you spruce up your home when someone comes visiting or you’re preparing to sell; you clean your car before your mother in law comes to visit; you clean up the kitchen at the end of the day because you like it to look fresh and welcoming first thing in the morning.
+Actually we pay attention to appearances all the time – you spruce up your home when someone comes visiting or you’re preparing to sell; you clean your car before your mother in law comes to visit; you clean up the kitchen at the end of the day because you like it to look fresh and welcoming first thing in the morning.
 But it’s particularly prevalent when it comes to selling anything.

 Whether we like it or not, even when we realize we are paying for packaging, sometimes that is exactly what is needed in order to present our wares in the most attractive and tempting manner possible.
 Even when the buyer knows this is what is going on, they are still willing to pay for that, especially when for whatever reason, it’s a special occasion.